MoralisWeb3/moralis-money-faq/README.md

 Measures how much holders changed during the specified time-frame.

+# When are more filters coming??

+We are working on new filters every day - expect new filers to pop up regularly!

 # Can I adjust the definition of the filters, introduce own filters etc?

 Right now - not.
 In the future - HELL YEA 🤩🔥